NEXT STEPS AFTER GRADUATION: INTERNATIONAL UNDERGRADUATE STUDENTS

 - Check here for travel restrictions and exemptions for temporary workers

-- Check here for information on mandatory hotel stopover for air travellers
+- Check here for public health measures for travellers to Canada.

-- Check here for quarantine and mandatory testing information for temporary foreign workers
+- Check here for information on mandatory quarantine or mandatory isolation.

-Depending on how the COVID-19 situation evolves, the current travel restrictions and entry requirements may be changed or extended further.
-Therefore, it will be important to closely monitor these in preparation for your return to Canada.
+Depending on how the COVID-19 situation evolves, the current travel restrictions and the mandatory quarantine requirement may be changed or extended further.
+Therefore, it will be important to closely monitor these in preparation of your return to Canada.

 If you have questions or would like to discuss your travel plans and options, please connect with an International Student Advisor, Immigration Specialist.

-Virtual convocation ceremonies will be held on June 24, 25, 28 and 29 for students who complete their program in the Spring 2021 term.
-Please check SFU’s Convocation webpage for more information about the June 2021 Virtual Convocation.
+Convocation ceremonies for students who complete in the Fall 2020 will be held from June 8 to June 11, 2021.
+Please check SFU’s Convocation webpage to stay tuned for more information about the Spring 2021 Convocation.

 - Visit the Convocation COVID-19 FAQs page for convocation-related inquiries.